NilsDannemann/hfc-relay-grid/docs/grid.md

 **Stacking** <br>
 This causes the columns to stack on mobile (common pattern).<br>
 The default breakpoint for this to happen is "l".
-But you can just pass a different breakpoint to change this to your liking.
+But you can just pass a different breakpoint to change this.

 ```sass
 @include column('1/6', $gutter: true, $stacking: true); //stack below l